The secondary markets in OLOs include:

 - The “over-the-counter” (OTC) market where transactions takes place on a bilateral basis, apart from a trading venue.
 The largest volume is achieved on this market;

-- The electronic trading platforms such as MTS Belgium, BrokerTec and Eurex for business-to-business trading (B2B) and TradeWeb, Bondvision and Bloomberg for business-to-customer trading (B2C).
+- The electronic trading platforms such as MTS Belgium and BrokerTec for business-to-business trading (B2B) and TradeWeb, Bondvision and Bloomberg for business-to-customer trading (B2C).

 The liquidity on the secondary markets of OLOs is ensured by our primary dealers, an obligation laid down in the specifications which have been signed by each dealer with the Belgian State.

 The imposition of such an obligation is important to enable investors to gain confidence in the products presented.
 In the context of liquidity, purchase and selling prices shall be transparent through publication as well as available through the provision of a continuous price formation.